 In the second fiscal quarter of 2005, we established a nominating committee.
 The nominating committee consists of the entire Board of Directors, Messrs.
 Brown, Pomerantz and Alflen.
+The nominating committee will assist the board of directors in its responsibility for identifying qualified board of director candidates.
+Messrs.
+Pomerantz and Alflen are "independent" as defined by the NASD.
 Since the nominating committee was recently established, there were no meetings held during the last fiscal year ending December 31, 2004.
 Prior to the second fiscal quarter of 2005, the Board of Directors, in its entirety, chose to act as the nominating committee.